 Function:

-Receives torque from the interaction with the stator's magnetic field and causes rotation.
+The rotor receives torque from the interaction with the stator's magnetic field, which then causes rotation.

-Receives torque from the interaction with the stator's magnetic field and causes rotation.
+The rotor receives torque from the interaction with the stator's magnetic field, which then causes rotation.

 3. Windings